Transferring to Trine University

 Admission requirements for transfer students

-- Admission into all majors in the Allen School of Engineering & Technology, the Franks School of Education and/or a major in Forensic Science requires a cumulative GPA of at least 2.5.
-In addition, students must have successfully completed the equivalent of Trine's English Composition I (Calculus I, and Chemistry I for the School of Engineering and /or a major in Forensic Science) with a "C" or higher.
+- Admission into the Allen School of Engineering and Technology requires a cumulative GPA of 2.5 or higher.
+In addition, students must have successfully completed the equivalent of Trine's English Composition I, Calculus I, and Chemistry I with a "C" or higher.

 - Credits earned from a regionally accredited institution and completed with a grade of "C" or better may be transferred.
 All accepted credits may not count toward the specific degree requirements of the chosen major.